bucardo/bucardo_org/Bucardo/index.md

 git clone git@github.com:bucardo/dbixsafe.git
 ```

-There is also a [GitHub mirror](http://github.com/bucardo) for easy patch contribution by the general public.
+See the main [GitHub project](http://github.com/bucardo) for easy patch contribution by the general public.